raganwald/javascript-allonge-six/manuscript/markdown/Interludes/colours.md

 What makes JavaScript tolerable is that green handling works for both  functional ("blue") and method invocation ("yellow") code.
 But when writing large code bases, we have to remain aware that some functions are blue and some are yellow, because if we write a mostly blue program, we could be lured into complacency with with blue decorators and combinators for years.
 But everything would break if a "yellow" method was introduced that didn't play nicely with our blue combinators

 The safe thing to do is to write all our higher-order functions in "green" style, so that they work for functions or methods.
-And that's why we might talk about the simpler, "blue" form when introducing an idea, but we writeout the more complete, "green" form when implementing it as a recipe.
+And that's why we might talk about the simpler, "blue" form when introducing an idea, but we write out the more complete, "green" form when implementing it as a recipe.

 ### red functions vs. object factories